MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/wds/Add-WdsDriverPackage.md

 PS C:\> Add-WdsDriverPackage -Id 32d78628-07fb-4e18-adc4-f0ecf8b41bbe -GroupName "Drivers for Fabrikam Devices"
 ```

-This command adds a driver package to the group named Drivers for Frabrikam Devices.
+This command adds a driver package to the group named Drivers for Fabrikam Devices.
 The command specifies the ID of the driver package.

 ### Example 2: Add a driver package to a group by using the package name